HMS Otter (1805): Service

 On 15 July 1808 Nereide, Otter, and Charwell shared in the capture of the French brig Lucie, and her cargo of slaves.
-Some months later, on 7 November, Leopard and Otter captured some slaves, for which they received bounty-money from the Honourable East India Company.
+Some months later, on 7 November, Leopard and Otter captured some slaves, for which they received bounty-money from the East India Company.

 Otter was then attached to the squadron under Commodore Josias Rowley that was ordered to blockade the French colonies of Île Bonaparte and Île de France in the Indian Ocean.
 Otter raided anchorages on the islands.
 For instance, on 14 August 1809 her boats were in action at Riviere Noire, Île de France.
 Between 20 and 24 September she took part in the Raid on Saint Paul.
 Willoughby led the naval landing party that captured the harbour, for which he was promoted.
 Otter suffered one man killed and one man wounded.
 After Willoughby's promotion, command initially passed to Lieutenant Edward Benge (acting).
 Command then passed to Commander James Tompkinson who remained in command throughout the campaign.

 On 10 January 1810, Otter and Raisonable captured Charles.
 Then on 30 March Otter captured two vessels, Amazon and Gagne Petit.
 On 22 August Otter, Boadicea and Staunch shared in the capture of Garronne.
 On 4 September the same three vessels shared in the capture of the Ranger.